Select a Category

 “At school, they just teach you to pass exams, but the Access course taught me how to do proper research, write essays and learn beyond the subject,” said Erica.
 “It made me want to know more about the human mind and to be able to make a difference in people’s lives.
 The course really prepared me for university.”

-Erica is now in her second year at Plymouth University, where she is studying for a Degree in Mental Health Nursing.
+Erica is now in her second year at the University of Plymouth, where she is studying for a Degree in Mental Health Nursing.
 When she completes her degree next year, she won’t have to pay back her loan for the Access course.

 “I can honestly say that the College was a very good experience.
 Even if I hadn’t gone on to university, I’d recommend it as I took so much from the course.
 I don’t think people realise the kind of support you get – College staff guide you through your course and assignments, help with your UCAS application and support you in every way.”